← Reference Deep-Dives Reference Deep-Dive · 11 min read

 Physician$75-200$150-400$300-600

 The most common recruitment bottleneck is not finding participants but processing them quickly enough to maintain study momentum.
-A study that recruits 200 patients over 6 weeks loses urgency and context.
-A study that recruits 200 patients in 48 hours maintains energy and produces findings while the research question is still relevant.
+A study that recruits 200 patients over six weeks loses urgency and context.
+A study that recruits 200 patients in 24 hours maintains energy and produces findings while the research question is still relevant.
+The latency between question and answer is itself a methodological variable — a six-week recruitment cycle followed by a four-week analysis cycle delivers findings two and a half months after the question was asked, by which time the operational context has shifted, the executive sponsor has moved on, and the urgency that prompted the research has dissipated.

 AI-moderated platforms with built-in panels compress the entire recruitment-to-interview pipeline into a single workflow.
-The researcher defines screening criteria, the platform identifies and invites qualified participants, participants complete the interview on their own schedule, and findings are available within 48-72 hours.
-This end-to-end compression eliminates the recruitment bottleneck that has historically been the pace-limiting step in healthcare research.
+The researcher defines screening criteria, the platform identifies and invites qualified participants, participants complete the interview on their own schedule, and findings are available within 24 hours.
+This end-to-end compression eliminates the recruitment bottleneck that has historically been the pace-limiting step in healthcare research, while the AI moderator handles the depth probing that previously required a human interviewer’s calendar.

 Frequently Asked Questions